Oklahoma Criminal Justice Degree Programs

 According to the Bureau of Labor Statistics (BLS), around 7,700 people work as police officers or sheriff’s deputies, with another 11,800 people working as security guards, which combined account for more than half of the protective services occupations in Oklahoma.
-There are also a number of federal and state law enforcement agencies that hire correctional officers, probation and parole officers and crime scene technicians as well.
+There are also several federal and state law enforcement agencies that hire correctional officers, probation and parole officers and crime scene technicians as well.

 Search our school listings to reach out to individual criminal justice colleges near you!
-Find out as much information as you can for each program to ensure you’ve chosen the best school for your needs and goals.go to school listings
+Find out as much information as you can for each program to ensure you’ve chosen the best school for your needs and goals.

 Criminal Justice Education in Oklahoma

 Before working in one of these occupations, many individuals often first study criminal justice at one of the numerous colleges located in the Sooner State.
-In all, there are 33 different educational institutions that offer such a program, including Bacone College in Muskogee, Caddo Kiowa Technology Center in Fort Cobb, and Brown Mackie College in Tulsa.
-Caddo Kiowa College and Central Technology Center in Drumright both offer career certificates in law enforcement, while other schools offer everything from an associate's degree to doctorate degrees.
+In all, there are 33 different institutions that offer a criminal justice education, including Bacone College in Muskogee, Caddo Kiowa Technology Center in Fort Cobb, and Brown Mackie College in Tulsa.
+Caddo Kiowa College and Central Technology Center in Drumright both offer career certificates in law enforcement, while other schools offer everything from an associate degree to doctorate degrees.

 When pursing a criminal justice degree, foundational courses in math and science will normally be required before taking career-specific classes.
 A few of the classes that might be required are:

-Many of these courses will require students to perform cases studies on notorious crimes, or conduct their own research as to why certain types of crimes happen.
-Writing reports will become a regular routine in order to prepare individuals for the type of work they will perform later.
+Many of these courses will require students to perform cases studies on notorious crimes or conduct their own research as to why certain types of crimes happen.
+Writing reports will become a regular routine to prepare individuals for the type of work they will perform later.

 Financial aid programs specific to Oklahoma include the Oklahoma Tuition Aid Grant, the Oklahoma Equalization Grant and the Oklahoma Higher Education Access Program.
-If you need additional funding, you can always look into federal programs.
+If you need additional funding, you can always investigate federal programs.
 Many schools also offer institution-specific scholarships, some for criminal justice majors.

 Outlook for Criminal Justice in Oklahoma